The best classical music for Remembrance Sunday

 Silence remains an important part of today’s Remembrance Day, marked by the lengthy musical programme of the day, which has remained unchanged since 1930.
-From Elgar’s evocative Nimrod, to our National Anthem, we present a guide to the music of remembrance.
+From Elgar’s evocative Nimrod, to the British National Anthem 'God Save The King', we present a guide to the music of remembrance.

 Rule, Britannia! - Thomas Arne

 One of the fixtures of the Last Night of the Proms, Rule, Britannia! is also performed at the Remembrance Day service.
 First heard in 1745, Thomas Arne’s patriotic piece sprang from the era of empire and naval might.

 The Britannia of James Thomson and David Mallett’s poem originally referred to the Roman name for England and Wales.
 With its rousing chorus, it has remained popular and has popped in music by Beethoven, Wagner and Sullivan.

 ‘Heart of oak are our ships, heart of oak are our men,’ begins the refrain of William Boyce’s Heart of Oak, the official march of the UK Royal Navy.
 With music by Boyce (not Arne, as once thought), its text is by David Garrick, one of the renowned British actors of the 18th century.

 It’s a jaunty, uplifting number, written in 1759 for Garrick’s pantomime Harlequin’s Invasion celebrating British victories against the French.